felipecrs/bindl/README.md

 The config will be read from any valid config file in the current directory.
-The configuration file can be defined using all the extensions and names accepted by **cosmiconfig** such as `bindl.config.cjs`.
+The configuration file can be defined using all the extensions and names accepted by **cosmiconfig** such as `bindl.config.js`.

 ━━━ Examples ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 Download binaries looking for the config file in the current directory
   $ bindl

-Download binaries looking for the config file at `./dir/bindl.config.cjs`
+Download binaries looking for the config file at `./dir/bindl.config.js`
-  $ bindl --config ./dir/bindl.config.cjs
+  $ bindl --config ./dir/bindl.config.js
 ```

-You can find an example of a config file [here](./test/res/bindl.config.cjs).
+You can find an example of a config file [here](./test/res/bindl.config.js).

 ## Environment variables